lijoannali/course-prequisite-checker/README.md

 # Course Prerequisite Checker

-This program is a tool for modeling course prerequisite relationships using directed acyclic graphs.
+This is a tool for modeling course prerequisite relationships using directed acyclic graphs.
 It allows users to build a graph of courses and their prerequisites, modify the graph by adding or removing courses and edges, and run various analyses such as checking prerequisite relationships and generating valid course paths.

-An example is provided based on the computer science curriculum at Smith College to demonstrate the program.
+An example graph based on the computer science curriculum at Smith College is provided to demonstrate the program.

 ### User Manual: